R vs SAS CMH

 We present 5 archetype test scenarios that illustrate diverging results, possibly related to sparse data and possibly considered edge cases.

-1 2x2x2 X = TRTP, Y = SEX, K = AGEGR1 General Association TRTP and AGEGR1 were limited to two categories, overall the the groups were rather balanced
+1 2x2x2 X = TRTP, Y = SEX, K = AGEGR1 General Association TRTP and AGEGR1 were limited to two categories (removing the low dose and >80 year group), overall the the groups were rather balanced

 3 2x2x3 X = TRTP, Y = SEX, K = RACE General Association Gives back NaN in R because RACE is very imbalanced